bywires/bywires-pelican/content/articles/blogging-software-blogger-wordpress-and-pelican.md

 Overall why I like Pelican:

-- Good, simple theme API.
+- Good, simple theme API
-- Lets me use tools like LESS CSS or SASS.
+- Lets me use tools like LESS CSS or SASS
-- Local development is stupid-easy to get started with.
+- Local development is stupid-easy to get started with
-- Generates static files which leave plenty of options when scaling is a concern.
+- Generates static files which leave plenty of options when scaling is a concern
 - [All my content is in Git](https://github.com/bywires/bywires-pelican).
 No exceptions.
-- My content is portable.
+- My content is portable
-- I can write posts using whatever I want… they're just files on my computer.
+- I can write posts using whatever I want... they're just files on my computer.
 Writing posts on the train with no Wifi - perfectly fine.

 I could get into the pitfalls of Pelican but I think the biggest just boil down to small community.
 The documentation is still very good, but if you're googling for something don't expect to find much community discussion.
 I think it has the right plugins available right now, but if you wanted to do something that wasn't already in Pelican, expect to be writing code.
 This of course is a far cry from the experience you'd have with Wordpress and its 20k+ plugin library.